ResearchComputing/Documentation/docs/storage/petalibrary/billing.md

 on the new allocation request form.
 For renewals or additional space, the speedtype will be the last one used for the allocation in question.
-A Journal ID will also be provided, which allows you to find the university transaction in which the money is moved between speedtypes.
+A Journal ID will also be provided, which allows you to find the university transaction in which funds are moved between speedtypes.

 The invoice specifies a time frame for you to contact us to make changes.
 If anything on the invoice is incorrect, please notify us right away, and we will issue a new invoice.
-If we do not hear from you within the specified time frame, we will assume that we can make the charges outlined in the invoice.
+If we do not hear from you within the specified time frame, we will proceed with the charges outlined in the invoice.

 If a PetaLibrary allocation has one or more billing contacts defined, invoices are emailed to the billing contacts, and copied to the allocation owner.
-If no billing contacts are defined, invoices are email to the owner.
+If no billing contacts are defined, invoices are emailed to the owner.

 View a [sample invoice](https://raw.githubusercontent.com/ResearchComputing/Documentation/master/docs/storage/petalibrary/petalibrary_invoice.pdf)